booyaa5424/booyaa5424/README.md

 - 👀 I’m interested in making mods and hacks
 - 🌱 I’m currently learning how to code
 - 💞️ I’m looking to collaborate on makinf a game
-- 📫 How to reach me
+- 📫 My discord is NomadX2